davidkellis/able/README.md

 Interfaces are defined with the following syntax:
 ```
-interface A [B C ...] for D [E F ...] {
+interface A [B C ...] [for D [E F ...]]{
 	fn foo(T1, T2, ...) -> T3
 	...
 }
 ```
-where A is the name of the interface optionally parameterized with type parameters, B, C, etc., and where D is a type variable deemed to implement interface A.
+where A is the name of the interface optionally parameterized with type parameters, B, C, etc.

+The `for` clause is optional.
+When present, the `for` clause specifies that a type variable, D, is deemed to implement interface A. If no `for` clause is specified, then the interface serves as a type constraint on types A, B, C, etc.

 The type expression in the for clause is called the interface's *self type*.
 The self type is a concrete or polymorphic type representing the type that will implement the interface.
 In the syntax above, `D [E F ...]` represents the self type.